-- A. Products and Markets: Provide a brief description of the envisioned product and how the product will be administered to patients.
-Describe the initial market that will be targeted and how the envisioned product will fit within the standard of care. - B. Regulatory Plans: Provide a detailed regulatory plan, including preclinical and clinical activities, driven by interactions with the FDA, if possible.
-Summarize all interactions to date with the FDA.
+A. Product and Market: Provide a brief description of the envisioned product and how the product will be administered to patients.
+Describe the initial market that will be targeted and how the envisioned product will fit within the standard of care.
+To the fullest degree possible, describe patients, market segments, value proposition, pricing, outcomes research, sales plans, marketing research plans, or results.

-- C. Risk Analysis: Describe the specific risks inherent to the product plan and how they would be mitigated. - D. Current and Pending Support: Describe all funding sources.
-Provide a complete and detailed capitalization table, which should include all parties who have investments, stock, or rights in the company.
+- B. Clinical and Regulatory Plans: Provide a detailed regulatory plan, including preclinical and clinical activities and the regulatory pathway for major markets.
+Please describe how this is driven by interactions with the FDA, if possible.
+The regulatory plan should include regulatory communications (including all interactions to date with the FDA) and strategy, with clarity provided on regulatory matters and current regulatory strategies. - C. Risk Analysis: Describe the specific risks inherent to the product plan and how they would be mitigated. - D. Current and Pending Support: Provide an overview of the funding received, including a list of funding sources and a comprehensive cap table that should comprise all parties who have investments, stock, or rights in the company.
 The identities of all parties must be listed.
-It is not appropriate to list any funding source as anonymous. - E. Financial Projections: Provide a detailed source and use analysis of the development plan, focusing on the achievement of specific milestones. - F. Resources Requested: Include resources needed for research and product development and for any relocation expenses.
-The amount being requested from CPRIT and the matching funds should clearly specified and included together in this section; however, this is the only section of the business plan that does not deal exclusively with CPRIT-requested funds. - G. Scope of Work and Milestones: Outline the specific goals of the project.
-Provide an outline of anticipated major milestones to be tracked.
+It is not appropriate to list any funding source as anonymous. - E. Financial Projections: Provide an overview of your financial projections and how you will generate a return on this investment. - F. Resources Requested: Summarize the resources required to achieve your objectives, both internal and external.
+The matching funds and other amounts that will comprise the total budget for the project should be included in this section.
+The dollar amounts noted here should align with those in the Budget Justification section. - G. Scope of Work and Milestones: Provide an overview of the goals and objectives of the project.
+Define the key activities and anticipated milestones.
 Timelines will be reviewed for reasonableness, and adherence to timelines will be a criterion for continued support of successful applications.
-If the application is approved for funding, this section will be included in the award contract. - H. Key Personnel Located in Texas and Any Key Management Located Outside of Texas: For each member of the senior management and scientific team, provide a paragraph briefly summarizing his or her present title and position, prior industry experience, education, and any other information considered essential for evaluation of qualifications. - I. Organizational Commitment to Texas: Describe how CPRIT funding of the applicant's company would benefit the state of Texas.
-For example, describe how the company would create high-quality new jobs in the state and/or recruit out-of-state talent, and mention any Texas-based subcontractors and suppliers that would be used and any other unique, Texas-based resources that would be leveraged.
+If the application is approved for funding, this section will be included in the award contract. - H. Key Personnel Located in Texas and Any Key Management Located Outside of Texas: For each member of the senior management and scientific team, provide a paragraph briefly summarizing his or her present title and position, prior industry experience, education, and any other information considered essential for evaluation of qualifications.